This set of Molecular Biology Questions and Answers for Campus interviews focuses on “Methylation of Eukaryotic DNA Controls Gene Expression – 2”.

 4. Major methylation of CpG islands does not include?

-Explanation: The methylation of genome is persistent throughout and is missing only in regions such as CpG islands within the promoter and enhancer regions.
+Explanation: The methylation of the genome is persistent throughout and is missing only in regions such as CpG islands within the promoter and enhancer regions.
 Methylation in these two regions may lead to the silencing of the gene itself.

 5. De-novo methylation leads to the phenomenon of genetic imprinting in the offspring.